- 1 What is fasting?

 Building muscle while fasting: is it even possible?

 First of all, let’s go back to the fact that through fasting you will obtain a fit, strong and lean body without having to follow an intense diet.

 It’s totally possible for gaining muscle-mass while fasting.

 Think about it:

 Taking in a certain number of calories, let’s say 2500 a day, stays the same whether you take this amount in during a 16-hour span or an 8-hour span.
 2500 calories = 2500 calories.
 This means your body still can get all the nutrition and building materials in order to build muscle.

 The only difference is you will lose a lot of weight quickly when fasting because of the stored fats that are burned instead of the sugars.
 This does not translate in not being able to build muscle.
 Don’t forget to exercise a bit as well, because this is obviously correlated to building muscle mass.

-Also have a look on the diet doctors article on building mass while fasting.
+Also, have a look at the diet doctors' article on building mass while fasting.
 He explains why fasting does NOT burn your muscles.